sandiegojs/vanilla-browser-docs/docs/polish.md

 }
 ```

-ProTip: This is just one way of handling error messages.
+ProTip™: This is just one way of handling error messages.
 For example, you could use css to show and hide error messages or put all validation errors in a central location on the page.

 Finish the logic by calling these function from `validateForm`.
 If the field is valid, call `clearError` and if not call `setError`.